-A: Intrexon will distribute to its shareholders share[s] of AquaBounty common stock for every share[s] of Intrexon common stock outstanding as of the Record Date for the Distribution, prior to adjustment for the Reverse Stock Split.
+A: Intrexon will distribute to its shareholders a fraction of a share of AquaBounty common stock for every share of Intrexon common stock outstanding as of the Record Date for the Distribution, prior to adjustment for the Reverse Stock Split.
+Intrexon currently estimates that it will have approximately 118,688,689 shares outstanding on the Record Date.
+Based on that assumption, each of Intrexon's shareholders who held shares on the Record Date would receive, prior to adjustment for the Reverse Stock Split, approximately 0.449 shares of AquaBounty common stock for every share of Intrexon's common stock that the shareholder holds as of the Record Date.
 The number of Intrexon shares you own and your proportionate interest in Intrexon will not change as a result of the Distribution.